 The address is 3857 Iona Rd, Hanapepe, HI 96716.

 If you or your kids are big Lilo & Stitch fans, you’ll definitely want to explore Hanapepe Town!
-It’s a tiny town on the way to Waimea and it’s the setting for Lilo & Stitch!
+It’s known as the biggest little town on Kauai.
+But, it’s also the setting for Lilo & Stitch!

-Because it’s a town filled with artists, you’ll see incredible artwork, storefronts, and murals all over town.
+Because it’s an artist’s haven, you’ll get to see incredible artwork, storefronts, and street art all over this quaint town.

-It’s definitely worth walking around and finding your own special backdrops.
+It’s definitely worth walking around and finding your own special backdrops for pictures of Kauai, Hawaii.

 How to get to Hanapepe Town: